QCD Anderson transition with overlap valence quarks on a twisted-mass sea: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work, we have studied the spectral properties of the QCD overlap operator on $\mathrm{SU}(3)$ gauge field configurations created with dynamical twisted mass Wilson quarks and the Iwasaki gauge action, for several temperatures, with two different lattice spacings, two essentially different (physical) volumes and two different pion masses.
+In this work, we have studied the spectral properties of the QCD overlap operator in the high-temperature phase on $\mathrm{SU}(3)$ gauge-field configurations created with dynamical twisted-mass Wilson quarks and the Iwasaki gauge action, for several temperatures, with two different lattice spacings, two essentially different (physical) volumes and two different pion masses.
 After presenting the raw eigenvalue spectrum and demonstrating the formation of the Banks-Casher gap, we have extracted the relative volume that is occupied by eigenmodes from the inverse participation ratio across a broad spectral range, and obtained estimates for the mobility edge from the inflection points.
-We have finally discussed the temperature dependence of the mobility edge for all data sets.
+We have finally discussed the temperature dependence of the mobility edge $\lambda_\mathrm c(T)$ for all data sets.

 While we have confirmed the linear $T$-dependence seen in earlier work for the configurations in smaller volumes with coarser lattice spacings and larger pion masses, we find that a quadratic contribution appears when moving towards the continuum limit and the physical point.
 This has been demonstrated with high statistical significance.
-Furthermore, when attempting to extrapolate the mobility edge to the chiral transition, we find that the Anderson transition temperature (where the mobility edge vanishes) consistently undershoots the chiral crossover temperature predicted for the given value of the pion mass of each data set.
+Furthermore, when attempting to extrapolate the mobility edge towards the chiral transition, we find that the temperature $T_0 $ where the mobility edge vanishes, $\lambda_\mathrm c(T_0)=0$, consistently undershoots the chiral crossover temperature $T_\mathrm{pc}$ predicted for the given value of the pion mass of each data set.
 This effect becomes more pronounced as lattice artifacts get under better control.
-For our best data set (with the largest physical volume, smallest lattice spacing and smallest pion mass), we find that the Anderson transition falls much closer to the predicted critical temperature of the chiral phase transition, in the limit of vanishing quark masses.
-In fact, we observe a nearly perfect coincidence, within statistical errors, after applying a stereographic projection of the eigenvalues to the imaginary axis, which mimics the continuum limit.
+For our best data set (with the largest physical volume, smallest lattice spacing and smallest pion mass), we find that the Anderson transition falls much closer to the predicted critical temperature $T_\mathrm c$ of the chiral phase transition, in the limit of vanishing quark masses.
+In fact, we observe a nearly perfect coincidence, within statistical errors, after applying a stereographic projection of the eigenvalues onto the imaginary axis, to mimic the continuum limit.